Background Date of Birth: February 26th, 1973 National Identification Number: 65010319730226283X Chinese Official Name: 艾斯买提 百合提…

 According to the article, the Xinjiang Police Files further confirm “China’s use of re-education camps and formal prisons as two separate but related systems of mass detention for Uyghurs.”
 Uyghur detainees are targeted for who they are–expressing their ethnic cultural, and religious identity.

-Save Uighur would also like to acknowledge the hard work of the independent researcher, Dr. Adrian Zens at the Victims of Communism Memorial Foundation who shared these documents with BBC and also published his research findings on the Xinjiang Police Files.
+Save Uyghur would also like to acknowledge the hard work of the independent researcher, Dr. Adrian Zens at the Victims of Communism Memorial Foundation who shared these documents with BBC and also published his research findings on the Xinjiang Police Files.

-Regarding the new findings, Save Uighur team lead Serwi Huseyin stated, “The cache containing thousands of innocent faces in this BBC article made Uyghurs realize one more time that the ongoing genocide is real and their family members have been affected deeply by this atrocity.”
+Regarding the new findings, Save Uyghur team lead Serwi Huseyin stated, “The cache containing thousands of innocent faces in this BBC article made Uyghurs realize one more time that the ongoing genocide is real and their family members have been affected deeply by this atrocity.”

 “I hope publication of the Xinjiang Police Files helps the world realize the urgency of taking solid actions to stop the mass internment of Uyghurs.
 The U.S. government passed several Uyghur bills in the past years and sanctioned some Chinese officials who are responsible for this genocide, but these measures are not enough and the situation of Uyghurs is dire.”